 - 20.20.4 The foregoing provisions shall not be deemed retroactive except where an existing building or premises serving or selling alcoholic liquor or alcoholic beverages shall discontinue use for a period of ninety (90) days; such use shall not be resumed except in conformity with the foregoing provisions. - 20.20.5 LIQUOR FOR MOTELS/HOTELS Notwithstanding the foregoing provisions, it is hereby expressly provided that any hotel of 85 or more guest rooms may be permitted to sell alcoholic liquor or alcoholic beverages for consumption on the premises provided that said hotel is located in a commercial or light industrial district - 20.20.6 LIQUOR FOR RESTAURANT, STANDARD: Notwithstanding the foregoing provisions, it is hereby expressly provided that any standard restaurant, as that term is defined in Section 1.62 of these regulations, may apply for and operate under a restaurant permit for the sale of Alcoholic liquor or alcoholic beverage.
 The sale of such Alcoholic liquor or alcoholic beverage shall be incidental to the principal business of selling food.
-Such alcoholic liquor or alcoholic beverage must be sold for consumption on the premises and such standard restaurant must be located in a commercial or light industrial district. - 20.20.7 GROCERY BEER PERMIT: Notwithstanding the foregoing provisions, a grocery store having a gross floor area of not less than 20,000 square feet may apply for and operate under a grocery beer permit as set forth in Section 30-20(b) of the Connecticut General Statutes. - 20.20.8 Notwithstanding the foregoing provisions, it is hereby expressly provided that any taproom brewery as defined in section 1.79 of these regulations may apply for and operate under a manufacturer permit for the production of alcoholic liquor or alcoholic beverage. - 20.21 No multiple housing project shall be subdivided and no part of any such project shall be sold or otherwise conveyed unless each part so subdivided shall comply with all the requirements of these regulations and unless the site plan for each part so subdivided shall have been approved by the Planning Commission as herein provided. - 20.22 No Multi-family housing project shall be physically altered externally or enlarged unless the site plan for such alteration or enlargement has been approved as provided for a new project. - 20.23 PRIVATE DRIVEWAYS Private driveways designed for vehicular traffic for more than two residences, or for commercial purposes, shall have the following minimum widths:
+Such alcoholic liquor or alcoholic beverage must be sold for consumption on the premises and such standard restaurant must be located in a commercial or light industrial district. - 20.20.7 GROCERY BEER PERMIT: Notwithstanding the foregoing provisions, a grocery store having a gross floor area of not less than 20,000 square feet may apply for and operate under a grocery beer permit as set forth in Section 30-20(b) of the Connecticut General Statutes. - 20.20.8 Notwithstanding the foregoing provisions, it is hereby expressly provided that any taproom brewery as defined in section 1.79 of these regulations may apply for and operate under a manufacturer permit for the production of alcoholic liquor or alcoholic beverage. - 20.20.9 Notwithstanding the foregoing provisions it is hereby expressly provided that an indoor theater (playhouse) with live productions may serve alcoholic beverages as an ancillary activity.
+The sale of such alcoholic liquor/beverages shall be incidental to the principal business of the theater. - 20.20.10 Notwithstanding the foregoing provisions, it is hereby expressly provided that any restaurant or café which is part of a commercial recreation complex, or resort area may apply for and operate under a restaurant permit or café permit for the sale of alcoholic liquors or alcoholic beverages.
+The sale of alcoholic beverages to campground residents and their guests only. - 20.21 No multiple housing project shall be subdivided and no part of any such project shall be sold or otherwise conveyed unless each part so subdivided shall comply with all the requirements of these regulations and unless the site plan for each

+- part so subdivided shall have been approved by the Planning Commission as herein provided. - 20.22 No Multi-family housing project shall be physically altered externally or enlarged unless the site plan for such alteration or enlargement has been approved as provided for a new project. - 20.23 PRIVATE DRIVEWAYS Private driveways designed for vehicular traffic for more than two residences, or for commercial purposes, shall have the following minimum widths:

-Two-way traffic: 24 feet wide One-way traffic: 16 feet wide
+Two-way traffic: 24 feet wide

+One-way traffic: 16 feet wide